neyralab/client-gateway/README.md

 Accepts:
 1. file - current file that is supposed to be encrypted and updated
+2. oneTimeToken - OOT for swapping chunks on /chunked/swap/{slug}; (getOneTimeToken)
-2. getOneTimeToken - used to get OTT & endpoint for saving thumbnail on /chunked/thumb/{slug} if needed and for swapping chunks on /chunked/swap/{slug};
+3. endpoint - endpoint for swapping chunks on /chunked/swap/{slug}; (getOneTimeToken)
+4. downloadToken - OOT for downloading previous unencrypted file; (getDownloadOOT)
-3. getDownloadOTT - used to get OTT & endpoint for downloading previous unencrypted file;
+5. downloadEndpoint - endpoint for downloading previous unencrypted file; (getDownloadOOT)
-4. callback - callbacks that are responsible for UI updating; accepts 'type' and 'params' parameters;
+6. callback - callbacks that are responsible for UI updating; accepts 'type' and 'params' parameters;
-5. handlers - all possible handlers of callback functions (should include 'type' of callback function);
+7. handlers - all possible handlers of callback functions (should include 'type' of callback function);
-6. key - Crypto Key for file encryption;
+8. key - Crypto Key for file encryption

 ### Decrypt chunk